 Combination tickets are available that allow you to purchase aquarium tickets with other attractions for a discount.

-You will find several parking garages near the aquarium with a day max of $9.
+If you’re looking for Tennessee Aquarium parking, you’ll find several parking garages nearby with a day max of $9.
 Chattanooga has a free shuttle service if you don’t want to move your car but want to visit a different part of the city.

 The Riverbank playground is located within an easy walk from the Tennessee Aquarium and offers a great view of the river.

 Times: Open Sunday-Friday 10 am – 5 pm, Saturdays 9 am – 6 pm

 Ticket Cost: $39.95 for adults, $29.95 for children (5-17), and children 4 and under are free